 Having grown up in Long Island, Gaby felt the need to return to New York to continue working with the immigrant community.
 In 2014, she began working as an attorney with SEPA Mujer, a nonprofit organization dedicated to the empowerment of Latina immigrant women on Long Island.
 It was through this organization that Gaby began to connect her legal work with community organizing and began to get involved in advocacy/policy work around issues that impact the everyday lives of those most vulnerable in our communities.

 fa In 2015, Gaby joined Make the Road NY as a Senior Staff Attorney where she continued representing immigrant families while engaging in advocacy and outreach work.
-In January 2016, Gaby took over the role of Coordinator for the Long Island Civic Engagement Table.
+In January 2016, Gaby took over the role of Director for the Long Island Civic Engagement Table.
 While practicing law for almost a decade was extremely rewarding, she understood that the issues facing her community required not only a deeper level of advocacy, but also a constant challenge to existing systems.
 Gaby firmly believes that one of the most important and effective ways to create lasting change and to empower our community is through civic participation and education.

-Alejandra is an Organizer committed to social justice and challenging systems of oppression that target those most vulnerable.
+Alejandra's career has been driven constantly by her commitment to social justice and challenging systems of oppression that target those most vulnerable.
 Driven by her passion for women's human and reproductive rights Alejandra began her Organizing efforts as a teenager as part of campaigns that targeted the deep-rooted corruption within the judicial system and the lack of prosecution against crimes towards women and girls.

 She holds a degree in Communications and Journalism from University Jose Simeon Cañas (UCA).
 Educated under the ideals of Ignacio Ellacuria’s Liberation Theology, she dedicated her studies and work towards understanding the root causes of inequality, violence, immigration and the gang phenomenon in her home country El Salvador and seeking strategies that would provide structural changes and solutions, haven herself immigrated twice to the U.S. first due to the Salvadoran civil war in the 80's and subsequently due to gang violence in her early 20's.